This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-These photos and instructions help you visualize how to make a small 10-minute tiramisu.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos show how to assemble an individual tiramisu in a ramekin.
+See the recipe card below for exact amounts and full instructions.

-1. Make the Cream Mixture: Whip the cream, sugar, and vanilla until soft peaks form.
-Add mascarpone and continue whipping until stiff peaks form.
+1. Make the cream: In a small bowl, whip the heavy cream, sugar, and vanilla with an electric mixer until soft peaks form.
+Add the mascarpone and keep whipping just until the mixture holds stiff peaks and looks thick and smooth.

-4. Add Cream: Spread half of the mascarpone mixture over the ladyfingers.
+4. Add the cream: Spread half of the mascarpone cream evenly over the ladyfingers.

-5. Repeat Layers: Add a second layer of dipped ladyfingers, then top with the remaining cream.
+5. Repeat the layers: Add a second layer of dipped ladyfingers, then spread the remaining cream on top and smooth it level.

-6. Chill and Serve: Dust with cocoa powder and refrigerate for at least 2 hours before serving.
+6. Chill and serve: Dust the top with cocoa powder, then refrigerate for at least 2 hours so the ladyfingers soften and the layers set before serving.

 Expert Tips